DevMountain/DevMtn-Node-Introduction/README.md

 ## Step 1
 ### Summary
 In this step we will create a package.json file to allow us to install packages.
 The package.json is what `npm` uses to handle packages and also to install packages.
-Without a package.json with the required `name` and `version` field, you woudl not be able to install any packages into your project.
+Without a package.json with the required `name` and `version` field, you would not be able to install any packages into your project.

 ### Instructions
 Using `npm` ( which comes installed with node ) we can use a pre-defined CLI command called `init` that will interactively create a package.json on for us.
 In your terminal use `npm init` and press the enter key for every option.
 This will create a package.json file for us with all the default values.